reneses/tela/tela-cli/README.md

 tela-cli link <module>
 ```

-On the other hand, the `unlink` command deletes the module token from the Session.
+On the other hand, the `unlink` command deletes the module token from the session:

 ```bash
 tela-cli unlink <module>